 Under GDPR, there is special protection for children’s personal data, particularly in the context of

-Children and young adults under the age of 18 are not permitted to make a booking or become a friend of the hall.
+Children and young adults under the age of 18 are not permitted to make a booking or become a friend of

-Edited by Chris Mawer Oct 2016 and May 31st 2018
+Checked by Chris Mawer Oct 2016 May 15th 2018

 Agreed by the Trustees